 - 1. All Committee members and participants will maintain the standards of ethics and confidentiality regarding both patient information and proprietary information. - 2.
 All employees are required to sign a Confidentiality Statement annually. - 3.
-All members and invited guests to Pharmacy and Therapeutics Committee meetings annually sign a Confidentiality Statement that is kept on file in the Clinical Services Department. - 4.
+All members and invited guests to Pharmacy and Therapeutics Committee meetings annually sign a Confidentiality Statement that is kept on file. - 4.
 Activities and minutes of the Pharmacy and Therapeutics Committee are for the sole and confidential use of HPN and are protected by State and Federal laws and the Healthcare Portability and Accountability Act (HIPAA).